cdevents/community/rfc/cdevents-translator.md

 - Implementing translators for tools that support sending events other than HTTP protocol (like over ssh)

 ### Design
-Based on the initial design discussion, we have identified three different approaches to creating the `webhook_cdevents_adapter` library.
+Based on the initial design discussion, we have identified three different approaches to creating the `webhook-adapter` library.
 Each approach has its own pros and cons, and we need to choose the most suitable one.

 ### Approach 1 : Creating a Web Service with Libraries/Packages for different SCM translators
-A Golang main application `webhook_cdevents_adapter` will be created to expose the translation functionality as a web service with HTTP/REST API server.</br>
+A Golang main application `webhook-adapter` will be created to expose the translation functionality as a web service with HTTP/REST API server.</br>
 SCM systems webhooks/endpoints are registered to handle the translation of the events into CDEvents.</br>
 An interface `EventTranslator` will be created to handle `TranslateEvent` and this needs to be implemented by different translators.

-- Example structure of `webhook_cdevents_adapter` application
+- Example structure of `webhook-adapter` application
 ````go
 package main